 Here is a breakdown of how it works:

 1) Your financials are gone through and the IRS determines you have no ability to pay the debt

 2) They place your account into “Currently Not Collectible” status

 3) The IRS request no payment from you

 4) You still owe the debt, and the IRS still sends you notices regarding the debt

-5) If liens were not already filed against you, and you owe over $10,000, liens will be filed on your credit report, against any properties you own, and against any cars you own.
-The lien is different from a levy in the fact that they do not take anything, it is just a declaration of their interest and your debt.
+5) If liens were not already filed against you, and you owe over $10,000, liens will be filed on your credit report.
+They will be also filed against any properties you own, and against any cars you own.
+The lien is different from a levy in the fact that they do not take anything.
+It is just a declaration of their interest and your debt.

 You usually have a fairly low income or a lot of dependents to get into CNC.
 A person making $15/hour or less generally will get CNC.
 A person making $50,000 in California with 3 dependents usually would qualify as well.
 However, it is case by case and must be looked at individually to make a proper determination.

 CNC is a good option to get your case out of collections right away.
 However, most clients that get CNC can get an Offer In Comprise as well (settlement on the whole debt), so leaving your case in CNC is sometimes only doing half the job.
 If you have a lot of equity in a home, sometimes CNC is your best option.
 The IRS won’t accept the settlement due to your equity, but leaving it in CNC keeps the IRS off your back.